Daniel-Rafique/magento-customer-attribute/README.md

 Download it.
 Install it.
 See how it works!

-If this module has helped you and you are happ with it feel free to buy me a coffe using my Onename - Enjoy!
+If this module has helped you and you are happy with it feel free to buy me a coffe using my Onename - Enjoy!

 https://onename.io/rafique